- Emotional caretakers are caring, concerned, generous, and reliable people, but they can be easily manipulated.

-When caretakers are in relationships with people who respect, value, and have positive regard for them, they get their needs satisfied and there is a good balance of give and take.
+When caretakers are in relationships with people who respect, value, and have positive regard for them, they get their needs satisfied and there is a good balance of give-and-take.
 And caretakers usually have positive relationships in their lives.
-But in an intimate relationships with a manipulator, an emotional caretaker’s values and beliefs about giving and caring—and their fear of the anger, hostility and rejection from the manipulator keeps them virtually hostage.
+But in an intimate relationship with a manipulator, an emotional caretaker’s values and beliefs about giving and caring—and their fear of the anger, hostility, and rejection from the manipulator keeps them virtually hostage.
 When the caretaker disagrees or wants something different than the manipulator, they often don’t or can’t stand their ground, set boundaries, or solve differences because that level of “combat” is out of their range of skills and values.
 They are at the mercy of a partner whose goal is to get what they want, no matter who it hurts.

 What is the cost of being an emotional caretaker in a manipulative relationship?
 Loss of self-esteem; increased anxiety and depression; a growing sense of hopelessness and helplessness; exhaustion; a sense of emptiness and increasing hurt; fear; and frustration.
 Caretakers often feel trapped in relationships because of their sense of loyalty and reluctance to hurt the other person, no matter what that person has done.